sketchplugins/plugin-directory/README.md

 - [Nudge Corner Radius](https://github.com/dwilliames/nudge-corner-radius-sketch-plugin), by David Williames: Increase/decrease the corner radius of a rectangle, or path nodes — with easy keyboard shortcuts
 - [Nudge Resize](https://github.com/dwilliames/nudge-resize-sketch-plugin), by David Williames: Resize a layer horizontally and vertically from the centre with easy keyboard shortcuts
 - [Nudged](https://github.com/kevinwoodhouse/sketch-nudged), by Kevin Woodhouse: A Sketch plugin to easily edit your nudge distance settings.
+- [Open Color Plugin for Sketch](https://github.com/opencolor-tools/sketch-opencolor), by OpenColor: A sketch plugin to support the open color file format
 - [Optically for Sketch](http://designplugins.com/optically), by Vlad Danilov: Automated and mathematically precise optical adjustments in Sketch.
 - [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C
 - [Paster](https://github.com/volorf/paster), by Oleg Frolov: Sketch plugin.
 Paste text data from clipboard to Sketch text layers